ASF

 Every stable admits a balanced realisation, a choice of state coordinates in which : each coordinate is exactly as reachable as it is observable, and both equal to its Hankel singular value.[9]
 Truncating this realisation to its first coordinates, discarding those with the smallest , yields a reduced model of order whose input-output map differs from the original in the norm by at most twice the discarded tail,

-Forming and the way Section 12 did, by solving the Lyapunov equations [eq:lyapunov-c] and [eq:lyapunov-o] densely, costs arithmetic and storage, the same as one dense eigendecomposition.
-At the of this article that cost is nothing; at the compartment counts a systems-scale QSP model reaches it is the difference between a computation that runs and one that does not, and the sparsity Section 6, Section 7, and Section 15 established is what a scalable solver exploits.
+Forming and the way Section II.5 did, by solving the Lyapunov equations [eq:lyapunov-c] and [eq:lyapunov-o] densely, costs arithmetic and storage, the same as one dense eigendecomposition.
+At the of this article that cost is nothing; at the compartment counts a systems-scale QSP model reaches it is the difference between a computation that runs and one that does not, and the sparsity Section I.6, Section I.7, and Section III.1 established is what a scalable solver exploits.

 Remark (Low-rank Lyapunov solvers deliver observability and reduction together).